 (2) Definition, Critical Characteristics, and Boundary

-Water Bodies and Waterways include any reservoir, lake, pond, river, stream, or creek, whether natural or man-made.
+Water Bodies and Waterways include any reservoir, lake, pond, river, stream, or creek, whether natural or man-made It does not include man-made Drainage Channels if upgradient of BVW.

 Water Bodies and Waterways include the water body or waterway itself as well as the land under any water body or waterway.
 Said land may be composed of organic muck or peat, fine sediments, gravel, rock, concrete, asphalt, or other artificial impervious material.